LinkedIn Learning · Web Design

 Dive Deeper

 After aligning on the main focus of the redesign, we started to dive deeper.
-I was leading the onboarding/goal setting flow, collaborating with another designer who focused on Learning plan redesign.
+I was leading the onboarding/goal setting flow, collaborating with another IC designer who focused on Learning plan redesign.

 Visual Branding and Motion